troclaux/notes/aws.md

       - when CloudWatch alarm is triggered (example CPU < 30%), then remove 1 unit
     - target tracking scaling
       - average ASG CPU must stay around 40%
-    - schedules scaling: anticipate scaling based on known usage patterns
+    - scheduled scaling: anticipate scaling based on known usage patterns
   - predictive scaling: uses machine learning to predict future traffic

+> [!IMPORTANT]
+> Auto Scaling is also available in other AWS services (not using ASGs), such as: ECS, DynamoDB and Aurora

 ## aws artifact